Orthopaedic templating

-The main driver of software based orthopedic templating was the introduction of computed radiography (CR) and digital radiography (DR) systems on a mass scale, which in essence eliminated film from the hospital environment, creating the need for digital templating.
-Unfortunately, eliminating film creates a major flaw when viewing the digital images on a variety of viewing formats.
+The main driver of software-based orthopedic templating was the introduction of computed radiography (CR) and digital radiography (DR) systems on a mass scale, which in essence eliminated film from the hospital environment, creating the need for digital templating.
+Unfortunately, eliminating film creates a major flaw when viewing digital images in a variety of viewing formats.
 Therefore, a value of known size must be present within the image much like a legend on a map.
-The first calibration device has been introduced into the market by Zimmer corporation which consisted of an acrylic bar with two embedded steel balls.
-OrthoMark and J2 Medicals Akucal were the first devices to use a spherical marker on an articulating and adjustable arm attached to a base which could be placed next to or under a patient.
+The first calibration device has been introduced into the market was by Dr by Dr Grant Shaw of OrthoView, and later the Zimmer corporation, the latter consisted of an acrylic bar with two embedded steel balls.
+OrthoMark and J2 Medicals Akucal were the first devices to use a spherical marker on an articulating and adjustable arm attached to a base that could be placed next to or under a patient.
 Subsequently, several different OrthoMark models became available with a variety of bases.
 Some companies copied these devices, among them was Orthocrat-TraumaCad (subsequently Voyant Health, then Brainlab) with what they called VoyantMark.
-Another adaptation was the development by Mr Richard King of University of Coventry & Warwickshire of a dual marker calibration device dubbed KingMark.
+Another adaptation was the development by Mr Richard King of the University of Coventry & Warwickshire of a dual marker calibration device dubbed KingMark.